 After the First World War, Austria became a republic.
 The Treaty of Versailles broke up the empire in 1919 and many of the Sudeten Germans were incorporated into the new nation of Czechoslovakia.
 In the 20th century, many Austrians migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Kirst were

-Kirst Settlers in the United States in the 18th Century
+Kirst Settlers in United States in the 18th Century

-Kirst Settlers in the United States in the 19th Century
+Kirst Settlers in United States in the 19th Century

 The Kirst Family Crest was acquired from the Houseofnames.com archives.
 The Kirst Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 15 December 2010 at 16:26.

 houseofnames.com is an internet property owned by Swyrich Corporation.